 Walter Lesser is a legend of upland culture and wildlife conservation.

-This inspiring short film presented by the Ruffed Grouse Society and the Cabela’s Outdoor Fund takes us from his first Woodcock in Long Island, NY over a Beagle to his days afield with the legendary George Bird Evans.
-A humble man that takes a glimpse into a time gone by.
-Filmed in the famous location refereed to by George Bird Evans as “The Gates” in the Canaan Valley of West Virginia.
+Yet, Lesser is a man whose humility bespeaks of a time long past.
+This inspiring short film, presented by the Ruffed Grouse Society and the Cabela’s Outdoor Fund, takes us from his first woodcock in Long Island, NY over a beagle to his days afield with the legendary George Bird Evans.
+It’s filmed in the famous location Evans referred to as “The Gates” in the Canaan Valley of West Virginia.

 The film was shot during the Ruffed Grouse Society Camp Tour and the #HealthyForests Campaign in 2016.
 The Campaign promoted active timber management of forests throughout the country in order to create balanced forest health for future generations.
 Project Upland promotes conservation efforts for natural resources and the oldest human traditions.

 Walter Lesser currently resides in the Allegheny Mountains of West Virginia.